sillitoe/test-python-api/README.md

 # Python API Frameworks

-## Aim

-Investigate Python-based frameworks that can do the following:
+Aim - from the perspective of a novice Python user (but competent web/API programmer) - investigate Python-based frameworks that can do the following:

-* generate a "Hello, World" API
+* generate a "Hello, World" API (or equivalent)
 * produce a valid OpenAPI specification

-## Frameworks

 ### Django REST Framework

 **First impressions?**

 Mature, well used.
 OpenAPI compatibility isn't available via core, but seems to be available via 3rd party plugins.

-Links:

 * [quickstart](http://www.django-rest-framework.org/tutorial/quickstart/)
 * [api docs](http://www.django-rest-framework.org/topics/documenting-your-api/) - available plugins